 Sauté the garlic - Melt butter in a large skillet or deep sauté pan, and sauté the garlic and crushed red pepper just until fragrant.

-Combine and cook - Add the mussels, tossing to coat them in the garlic butter.
-Pour in the white wine and chicken stock, cover the pan with a lid, and steam until the mussel shells open.
+Combine and cook - Add the mussels and toss to coat them in the garlic butter.
+Pour in the white wine and chicken stock, cover the pan, and steam for 5-7 minutes, or until most of the shells have opened.
+Discard any mussels that remain tightly closed after cooking.

 Serve - Remove the pan from the heat, add lemon zest and chopped parsley, and stir to combine.
 Enjoy!